Technische Universität Braunschweig

 Host: Julia Berger

-Pressure to perform, hectic schedules and increased workloads, as well as internal demands and expectations, often lead to stress.
+Performance pressure, a hectic pace, and an increasing workload, as well as internal demands and expectations, often lead to stress.
 Stress is considered one of the greatest health risks of the 21st century.
-This online seminar offers an introduction to understanding how you deal with stress.
-This includes recognising personal stressors, reflecting on common stress reactions and learning about different coping strategies.
+This online seminar offers an introductory guide to understanding how you personally cope with stress.
+This includes identifying personal stressors, reflecting on common stress reactions, and learning about various coping strategies.

 Contents: